High Kick Through the Roof: Soon-jae's House

 The tough, semi-rebellious teenage son of Lee Hyun-kyung and Jeong Bo-seok, and Hae-ri's older brother.
-He is lax in his studies, but is sharp and is a good judge of character.
-He is initially very rude to his new tutor, Jeong-eum, but later comes to accept her because of her sincerity and he begins to like her.
-Upon realizing Se-kyung's charms and beauty, he develops an intense crush on his noona (term for a slighter older female), willing to do anything for her.
+He is lax in his studies, but is sharp and a good judge of character.
+He is initially very rude to his new tutor, Jeong-eum, but later comes to accept her because of her sincerity and begins to like her.
+Upon realizing Se-kyung's charms and beauty, he develops an intense crush on his noona (term for an older female), willing to do anything for her, such as doing housework and taking her & Shin-ae on playdates.
 Like his uncle, he has a soft heart and is caring for others, especially the Shin sisters.
 Jung-eum mistakenly thinks he loves her until she sees a picture of Se-kyung in his notebook.
 He's known for fighting in school and is best friends with Kang Sae-ho.
 He is jealous of Se-kyung's attraction toward his uncle and continually tries to impress her.
 He succeeds in making her to like him but loses to his uncle in winning her heart.